AbhinavReddy-Dev/zendeskcc/README.md

 3. Start the server and react app

-   You can start the server on its own with the command:
+   - You can start the server on its own with the command:

    ```bash
    npm run server
    ```

-   Run the React application on its own with the command:
+   - Run the React application on its own with the command:

    ```bash
    npm start
    ```

-   Run both applications together with the command:
+   - Run both applications concurrently with the command:

    ```bash
    npm run dev